Why Load Testing is Important

 As a developer or QA engineer, you probably incorporate many types of tests into your code checking: unit tests, integration tests, UI tests, and more.
 Occasionally, load tests might be overlooked in a sprint or release process.
 After all, if the system is working under functional testing, it’s good to go, right?
 Wrong.

-Here are 7 reasons you should be load testing every time you commit.
+Here are seven reasons you should load test every time you commit.

 1. Load testing simulates real user scenarios

-When testing your website, app or API endpoint under a load, you are actually simulating how it will perform when hundreds, thousands or millions of users visit it, in real life.
-Your system might perform completely differently for one user (functional testing) compared to many (load testing), due to the system’s resources.
-So, to understand, analyze and fix errors, bugs and bottlenecks before they actually happen, don’t neglect the real people who will be using your system or product.
+When testing your website, app, or API endpoint under a load, you are actually simulating how it will perform when hundreds, thousands or millions of users visit it in real life.
+Don’t neglect the real people who will use your system or product.
+Understand, analyze, and fix errors, bugs, and bottlenecks before they actually happen.
+Your system may, depending on the limits of its resources, perform completely differently for one user (functional testing) compared to many (load testing) -- which leads to our next point.

 2. Your system performs differently under a load